Selecting a Selenium Grid infrastructure in an enterprise

 - Client side

-This is where the test framework resides, where tests are authored and where tests are run from (i.e. developer workstation, continuous integration system).
+This is where the test framework resides, where tests are authored and where tests are run from (i.e. developer workstation, CI system).

-- Load balancing and routing of tests coming from the client side (i.e. CI system, developer workstation)
+- Load balances and routes tests coming from the client side (i.e. CI system, developer workstation, commercial tools)

 - Resource management of the browsers